PEPEROMIA PELLUCIDA L. - SHINY BUSH

 Seeds and cuttings.

-Needs shade and loose moist soil, plant in frostless spots; needs high humidity.
+The plant needs shade and loose moist soil.
+Plant in frostless spots; needs high humidity.

 For the right freight rate, shipping charges, conditions and delivery service, please visit our Webstore page!